 Office: Room 403, Meliora Hall, University of Rochester

 Investigator Award from NIH..
 I am also a faculty affiliate of the Center for Language Sciences.
 For the previous year I was a postdoctoral researcher with Dr. Richard Aslin.
 Here, I am beginning a longitudinal study that incorporates at-home video recordings with in-lab experiments, geared specifically at gaining a better understanding of how visual and linguistic experience interact in early word-learning.
 The key question underlying my research is how infants learn language from the world around them.
 I'm interested in early semantic development, acquisition of phonology, the interface between them, and cognitive development more broadly.
 This website may soon change as I transition to Rochester from University of Pennsylvania, where I finished my PhD in July, 2013.

 During my PhD, I worked with Dr. Dan Swingley trying to figure out how and when young infants learn the meanings of their very first words, and more generally, how word comprehension and word learning work.
 What we've found is that around 6 months, infants start showing understanding of words for foods and bodyparts, and that around 10 months they start showing understanding of words like 'uhoh' and 'eat'.
 For both kinds of words, performance increases dramatically around 13-14 months.
-In several ongoing eye-tracking, corpus, and teaching studies I am trying to bette understand how the word-learning process works, and am most recently interested in trying to tie these findings in with developments in other areas of language acquisition (e.g. phonology), as well as other areas of social and cognitive development (joint attention, mutual exclusivity, etc), in order to better understand the underlying mechanisms at play.I am happy to send copies of any of our articles upon email request (or you can snag them from my Publications page).
+In several ongoing eye-tracking, corpus, and teaching studies I am trying to better understand how the word-learning process works, and am most recently interested in trying to tie these findings in with developments in other areas of language acquisition (e.g. phonology), as well as other areas of social and cognitive development (joint attention, mutual exclusivity, etc), in order to better understand the underlying mechanisms at play.I am happy to send copies of any of our articles upon email request (or you can snag them from my Publications page).

 Click here to hear a short BBC interview with me about our 2012 PNAS paper.